facebookarchive/Tweaks/README.md

     self.advancedSettingsEnabled = tweak.currentValue as Bool;
 }
 ```

-To override when tweaks are enabled, you can define the `FB_TWEAK_ENABLED` macro.
-It's suggested to avoid including them when submitting to the App Store.

 ### How it works
 In debug builds, the tweak macros use `__attribute__((section))` to statically store data about each tweak in the `__FBTweak` section of the mach-o.
 Tweaks loads that data at startup and loads the latest values from `NSUserDefaults`.